Sean Ianchulev, MD MPH

 VP of Regulatory Affairs

-Dr. Lee Kramm is a board certified Ophthalmologist with a Masters' degree in Biomedical Engineering.
-He earned his graduate degree from the Tulane University School of Engineering and his medical degree from the University of Miami School of Medicine.
-Following medical school he received general and surgical training in Ophthalmology from the Rocky Mountain Lions Eye Institute at the University of Colorado in Denver.
-Dr. Kramm served for five years as a medical officer and scientific reviewer in the Division of Ophthalmic, Neurological and ENT Devices in the Center for Devices and Radiological Health, FDA.
+Dr. Kramm has been serving as our Vice President of Regulatory Affairs since July, 2017.
+From 2007 to 2012, Dr. Kramm served as a medical officer and scientific reviewer in the Division of Ophthalmic, Neurological and ENT Devices in the Center for Devices and Radiological Health, FDA.
 In his position as a medical officer at FDA, Dr. Kramm reviewed a variety of ophthalmic devices and served on several internal FDA working groups whose goal was to improve and bring consistency to premarket regulation and clinical evaluation.
 During his tenure at FDA, Dr. Kramm reviewed pre-IDEs, IDEs, PMAs, 510(k)s, Humanitarian Use Designations (HUD), Humanitarian Device Exemptions (HDE), Class I/II device recalls, combination products and requests for designation (RFD).
+Dr. Kramm is a board certified ophthalmologist.
+He received his general and surgical training in ophthalmology from the Rocky Mount Lions Eye Institute at the University of Colorado in Denver, his M.D. from the University of Miami School of Medicine, and B.Sc. and M.Sc. dual degrees in biomedical engineering from the Tulane University School of Engineering.

 VP of Marketing